Dynamic and Static Operator Library Build

 • Static library lib${vendor_name}.a, which is used for static linking.

-• Installation files ${vendor_name}-config.cmake and ${vendor_name}-targets.cmake, which are used to integrate the operator dynamic or static libraries of multiple vendors into a public dynamic library. ${vendor_name} indicates the vendor name, or can be regarded as the name of the operator package generated by the same operator project.
+• Installation files ${vendor_name}-config.cmake and ${vendor_name}-targets.cmake, which are used to integrate the dynamic or static operator libraries of multiple vendors into a public dynamic library. ${vendor_name} represents the vendor name, and can also be regarded as the name of the OPP generated by the same operator project.
 For details about the integration mode, see Operator Library Integration and Usage.

 The directory structure is as follows: